Konstantinos Horaites

 About Me

-Before moving abroad, I did my first postdoc at LASP in Boulder, CO, USA as a member of Laila Andersson's group.
+I did my first postdoc at LASP in Boulder, CO, USA as a member of Laila Andersson's group.
 There I studied the kinetic physics of electrons in Mars's magnetosheath.

 I received my PhD in Physics (2019) from the University of Wisconsin, Madison.
 I wrote my thesis, "Theory and Observations of Runaway Electrons in the Solar Wind", under the advisement of Prof. Stanislav Boldyrev.